mroonga/mroonga/doc/source/reference/server_variables.rst

 The status of libgroonga supports MeCab.

-Here is an example SQL to confirm the status of libgroonga supports Mecab.
+Here is an example SQL to confirm the status of libgroonga supports MeCab.

 .. code-block:: sql